|

 the argument, that the wines of Chateauneuf du Pape from different years don't

 differ much in quality.
-The argument is the pleasant climate, where the amount
+The argument is based on the pleasant climate, where the amount

 of sunny hours nearly always are satisfying and where the often heavy rainfalls